 As I sat there with my friend over lunch, I kept coming back to things I’d learned during my years working with or advising different business and ministry partners.
-Here are a few tips to get you rolling or to help measure how things are going.
+Here’s a few tips to get you rolling or to help measure how things are going.

 - Establish role clarity.
 Who’s doing what?
 In the early days of a new company, there may be some overlap in role, but you still need to at least have big buckets to throw tasks in.
 Partnerships don’t just work because people work hard; they work because partners work hard at the right things.
 Is it the classic CEO/COO split?
 Or is it splitting up geographic territory or certain tasks, or something else all together?
 In my early days with one partner, we looked at tasks and identified the 1 and the 2, the driver and the passenger.